ARM-software/Arm-2D/documentation/introduction.md

 Although a signed type ***int16_t*** is used to describe the width and height, negative numbers are meaningless and should be avoided.

-### 2.2 Boxing Model
+### 2.2 Bounding Box Model

-The so-called Boxing Model describes the affiliation between Regions, which is often used to describe the relationship between containers and visual elements.
+The so-called Bounding Box Model describes the affiliation among Regions, which is often used to describe the relationship between containers and visual elements.

-In a GUI stack, the Boxing Model usually talks about more complex stuff, such as the border's width, the margin inside a container border, the padding of / distance between the elements inside a container etc. Arm-2D does ***NOT*** cares about these details but only describes the simple relationship between a container and the elements inside.
+In a GUI stack, the Bounding Box Model usually talks about more complex stuff, such as the border's width, the margin inside a container border, the padding of / distance between the elements inside a container etc. Arm-2D does ***NOT*** cares about these details but only describes the simple relationship between a container and the elements inside.

 #### 2.2.1 Absolute Location and Relative Location